miica37/miica37.github.io/content/docs/meryl/dynamic-meshes.md

 ### Additional Bones for Dynamic Meshes

 {{% admonition note "Bone?
-Joint?" %}}
+Joint?
+They are the same" %}}
 I am using the term "bone" and "joint" interchangeably.
-In Maya, it's "joint", in Unreal Engine it's "bone".
-I will try use "bone" whenever I can but sometimes it got mixed up with "joint".
+In Maya, these things are called "joints", but in Unreal Engine they are called "bones".
+I will try use the term "bone" whenever I can for consistency but sometimes I spelled 'joint' out of old habit.
 {{% /admonition %}}

 {{% admonition info "Naming Conventions" false %}}